 - Practical Genetic Genealogy, Genealogical Research Institute of Pittsburgh, 2017

 - Institute for Genetic Genealogy, 2016

 I'm a member of the Association of Professional Genealogists and its Puget Sound Chapter.
 I served as Director of Education for the Seattle Genealogical Society in 2017-2018 and I'm also a member of the society's DNA Special Interest Group.
 I give presentations regularly in the Seattle area and online on topics related to genetic genealogy.

 I have a Bachelor of Arts in biology and anthropology from Oberlin College and early in my career I worked in biomedical research at the University of Michigan.
 I honed my ability to seek out and communicate complex information through graduate study in science, health, and environmental journalism at New York University.
 I also hold a Master of Business Administration in socially and environmentally sustainable business from Bainbridge Graduate Institute (now Presidio Graduate School).
 Before launching Borgerson Research, I worked for nearly two decades in higher education, health care, software, and environmental non-profits.

 I live in Seattle, Washington.
-When I'm not solving family mysteries (my own or on behalf of others), I enjoy West Coast Swing dancing, geocaching, and long-distance train travel.
+When I'm not solving family mysteries, I enjoy West Coast Swing dancing, geocaching, and long-distance train travel.